 This is a fully equipped bridge with 360 degrees visual projected scenery.
 A mockup of a real ship bridge is located in the centre of a cylindrical projection wall on which the graphics image is projected.
 The diameter is 20m and the bridge house is approximately 8m by 6m.
 The bridge is equipped with realistic consoles and instrumentation, including bridge wing consoles.
 Bridge and console layout can be adapted according to client wishes or research needs.

-Software

-All simulators use

-MERMAID500 and

-Dolphin simulation software.
+Software All simulators use MERMAID500 and Dolphin simulation software.
 This software is DNV approved.

-Sao Paulo and Houston simulators
+Houston simulators

-The simulator facilities in Sao Paulo and Houston use the same software as in Wageningen.
-Both facilities consist of a primary bridge and have the possibility to include a secondary bridge or Pilot/Captain station.
+The simulator facilities in Houston uses the same software as in Wageningen.
+This facility consists of a primary bridge and has the possibility to include a secondary bridge or Pilot/Captain station.
 The primary bridge has 360 degrees visuals.
 The secondary bridge can be used as a second vessel in the simulation or as a tug.